No Such Thing As Too Much Storage: 8 Areas of Your New Home That Can Cut the Clutter

 No clothes closet near an entrance?
 Build it under the stairs.

-The outside stairs of this modern two-story house plan have a lot of potential for additional storage space (Plan # 161-1048).
+This modern two-story house plan's outside stairs have a lot of potential for additional storage space (Plan # 161-1048).

 7. Living Room or Great Room